smarie/python-mini-lambda/README.md

 It is based on a [mako](http://www.makotemplates.org/) template located at `code_generation/mini_lambda_template.mako`.

-The generated code contain functions that generate functions when called, such as:
+The generated code contains functions that generate functions when called, such as:

 ```python
 def __gt__(self, other):